i-MSCP/plugins/incubator/KaziWhmcs/README.md

-## i-MSCP KaziWhmcs plugin v0.0.5
+## i-MSCP KaziWhmcs plugin v0.0.6

-Plugin allowing server provisioning through the WHMCS billing software.
+Plugin allowing i-MSCP server provisioning through the WHMCS billing software.

 ### Introduction

 This plugin provide a bridge between the i-MSCP control panel and the WHMCS billing software.
-It allow server provisioning through WHMCS.
+It allow i-MSCP server provisioning through WHMCS.

+**Note:** At this time, only the hosting accounts can be provisioned through this plugin.
+The provisioning of reseller accounts will be implemented in near future.

 ### Requirements